Rotary Joint Leaking? A Practical Diagnostic Flowchart for Factory Maintenance Teams

 Continuous operating pressure should not exceed 0.7 MPa for standard models (1.0 MPa rated / 1.5 MPa test).
 If your system runs at 0.9 MPa continuously, the seal lip experiences accelerated wear regardless of seal material quality.

 Check your regulator settings before blaming the seal.
 We have seen joints returned with "defective seal" labels when the actual issue was a compressor regulator set 30% above the joint's continuous rating.
+Reference: ISO 4414:2010 recommends maintaining pneumatic system pressure within 80% of component rated pressure for optimal seal life.

 2. Rotational Speed vs. Seal Material